cs4241-20a/a1-gettingstarted/README.md

 I used the outside link tag which directs to my e-portfolio page.
        the image tag which shows WPI logo
    **Simple JavaScript Animation**
-I created a simple animation for the <h1>, which is "Information About Xiaowei Chen"。 You can see that it keeps flashing.
+I created a simple animation for the h1, which is "Information About Xiaowei Chen".
+You can see that it keeps flashing.